s-denysschen/python-data-science/README.md

 <hr>

-## Data Cleaning and Pre-processing
+## Data Cleaning and Preprocessing
 Let's delve into data cleaning and preprocessing, which are crucial steps in any data science project.
 We will primarily use the pandas library for these tasks.

 ### Missing values